Health Benefits Of Geranium Essential Oil: 422 Types Of ‘Cranesbill’

 As the water boils, steam is released.
 In the first instance of the distillation process, the boiling water extracts the various nutrients and chemicals from the organic material and is carried by vapor into a separate cooling chamber that is connected to a flask.
 Here, the vapor cools and condenses, forming droplets that gather in the flask as the pure oil extracts of the plant – ready for bottling or further distillation to produce different grades of the oil (although this is rare).

 In the second instance, the same thing occurs except that the steam produced by the boiling water passes into the chamber containing the organic material.
 The steam itself then extracts the nutrients and phytochemicals in the organic material and carries it in vapor form to the cooling chamber where it condenses and forms the liquid form of the essential oil that is the finished product we buy in a vial.
-This oil is highly concentrated and should be used sparingly as it’s very potent.
+This oil is very potent and is meant for sparing uses.
 This is what makes it suitable for medicinal use and for treating ailments and illnesses.

 Geranium Essential Oil For Skin And Acne